-Benjamin Franklin (1705–1790) American polymath who discovered electricity and invented the Franklin stove, the lighting rod and bifocals.
+Benjamin Franklin (1705–1790) American polymath who discovered electricity and invented the Franklin stove, the lightning rod and bifocals.
 Franklin was also an American statesman and an influential figure in the development of modern America.

 William Cullen (1710–1790) Scottish physician and chemist.
 He is credited with inventing the basis for the first artificial refrigerator, although it took others to make his designs suitable for practical use.

 John Wilkinson (1728–1808) English industrialist.
 John ‘Iron Mad’ Wilkinson developed the manufacture and use of cast iron.
 These precision-made cast iron cylinders were important in steam engines.

 Sir Richard Arkwright (1732–1792) English entrepreneur and ‘father of the industrial revolution.’
 Arkwright was a leading pioneer of the spinning industry.
 He invented the spinning frame and was successful in using this in mass-scale factory production.

 James Watt (1736–1819) Scottish inventor of the steam engine, which was suitable for use in trains.
 His invention of a separate condensing chamber greatly improved the efficiency of steam.
 It enabled the steam engine to be used for a greater range of purpose than just pumping water.

 Alessandro Volta (1745–1827), Italian physicist, credited with inventing the battery.
 Volta invented the first electrochemical battery cell.
 It used zinc, copper and an electrolyte, such as sulphuric acid and water.